denoptim-project/AutoCompChem/README.md

 Many examples of parameters files are available under the [test folder](test), where they are named `*.params`.

 #### Job Details File
 Parameters may also be provided by definign jobs in [JSON format](https://en.wikipedia.org/wiki/JSON).
-This format is slightly more verbose than that of the parameters' file, but is a standard format.
-To define a job in a JSON file use the following syntax:
+This format is slightly more verbose than that of the parameters' file, but is a standard format that can be manipulated by other software.
+To define an AutoCompChem job (i.e., an *ACCJob*) in a JSON file use the following syntax:
 ```
 {
   "jobType": "ACCJob",